Apple One: What’s included and is it worth the money?

 How much does Apple One cost?

-In Australia, Apple One pricing will start at $19.95 per month.
+In Australia, Apple One pricing starts at $24.95 per month.
 There's no lock-in contract or annual subscription offer – instead, customers pay month to month and are free to cancel at any time.
 Here's how the price breaks down for each plan:

-- Family: $25.95/month (includes Apple Music, Apple TV+, Apple Arcade and 200GB of iCloud storage, shareable with up to 6 family members)
+- Family: $31.95/month (includes Apple Music, Apple TV+, Apple Arcade and 200GB of iCloud storage, shareable with up to 6 family members)

 Is Apple One worth the money?

-The benefit here is a cost saving – by combining multiple services into a single plan, you're shaving up to $468 off per year.
+The benefit here is the cost saving – by combining multiple services into a single plan, you're shaving up to $515 off per year.
 However, this only makes sense if you actually want the included services and expect to use them regularly.

 For example, let's say you're only interested in Apple TV+ and Apple Arcade.
-Joining both plans separately will set you back $15.98 per month, which is around $4 less than an Individual plan on Apple One.
+Joining both plans separately will set you back $19.98 per month, which is around $5 less than the cheapes plan on Apple One.

 On the flip side, if you're keen to sample all of Apple's subscription services and have family members in the same boat, a Premier plan is an excellent way to save a chunk of money each month.
-So it really comes down to how invested you are in Apple.
+So it really comes down to how invested you are in the Apple ecosystem.

 To determine whether Apple One is worth your money, calculate the combined cost of the services you want, plus the amount of cloud storage you need, then compare the prices.
 Go for whichever option is cheaper.

-Apple has confirmed that all One plans will come with a one-month free trial.
+Yes, all One plans come with a one-month free trial.
 However, the free trial only applies to services you haven't signed up for previously.
 In other words, you can't sneak a free month on your existing subscriptions by signing up to One.

 More guides on Finder